BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

   - Implemented import Attribute and import category at time of import product.
 * Import of Product Attribute:
   - Enable the import functionality in connector_woo_product to transfer product Attributes from Woocommerce to Odoo.
+  * Import of Product Attribute Value:
+  - Enable the import functionality in connector_woo_product to transfer product Attributes Value from Woocommerce to Odoo.
   - Handle mapping of product attribute data at time of Import Products.
 * Import of Product Category:
   - Enable the import functionality in connector_woo_product to transfer product Categories from Woocommerce to Odoo.